Guilouz/Klipper-Flsun-S1/docs/Config_Reference.md

 #   dispatch and execution of the runout_gcode.
 It may be useful to
 #   increase this delay if OctoPrint exhibits strange pause behavior.
 #   Default is 0.5 seconds.
+#debounce_delay:
+#   A period of time in seconds to debounce events prior to running the
+#   switch gcode.
+The switch must he held in a single state for at least
+#   this long to activate.
+If the switch is toggled on/off during this delay,
+#   the event is ignored.
+Default is 0.
 #switch_pin:
 #   The pin on which the switch is connected.
 This parameter must be
 #   provided.